(Added by the Checks amendment.)

 Expiration), and maximum amount that may be debited from the sender's account (

 Step 2: After the CheckCreate transaction is processed, a Check object is created on the XRP Ledger.
 This object contains the properties of the Check as defined by the transaction that created it.
-The object can only be modified by the sender (by canceling it with a CheckCancel transaction) or receiver (by canceling it or cashing it) before the expiration time passes.
+The object can only be modified by the sender (by canceling it with a CheckCancel transaction) or recipient (by canceling it or cashing it) before the expiration time passes.
 After the expiration time, anyone may cancel the Check.

 In the case of expirations, Checks have the lifecycle described below.